Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 ## Specify document number &frasl; string attribute

 Specify the header file segments by filling out the single elements of the BGM (Beginning of message) segment.
-This procedure shows how to edit a string attribute which is automatically determined by a data source mapping later.
-For example, you need to specify the document number of the INVOIC message that must be unique.
+This procedure shows how to edit a string attribute which must be automatically determined by a data source mapping later, because you need to specify a document number of the INVOIC message that must be unique.

 #### Prerequisites